yard

 Granular fertilizers are safest when they never touch stems or leaves.
 Always keep them a few inches away from the plant, then scratch them into the topsoil so they do not sit in dry clumps.

-Water soluble products work fast but can burn faster.
-Start at half the label rate on potted patio tomatoes or windowbox basil plants, then increase if you do not see improvement in a couple weeks.
+Water-soluble products work fast but can burn faster.
+Start at half the label rate on potted patio tomatoes or windowbox basil, then increase only if you do not see improvement after a couple of weeks.

 Overfeeding in a single day causes more damage than slightly underfeeding all season.

 Foliar sprays are useful for quick fixes on pale leafy greens, but leaves must be cool and out of direct sun.
-Spray in early morning, and never mix stronger than the label recommends.
+Spray in early morning; never mix stronger than the label recommends.

-• fiber_manual_recordMixing depth: Scratch granules into the top 1–2 inches, do not bury them deep.
+• fiber_manual_recordMixing depth: Scratch granules into the top 1-2 inches instead of burying them deep

 menu_book